vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 ITS SVARĪPA:

-Among these, the essential nature of Brabman, which is the object of attainment, is revealed in the first letter a in om and in the word 'Narayana' in Tirumantra and in the words Nārāyana with the adjectives 'Srünün' occurring in Duayam and in the words 'me' and 'I' occurring in the Charama śloka.
+Among these, the essential nature of Brabman, which is the object of attainment, is revealed in the first letter a in om and in the word 'Narāyaṇa' in Tirumantra and in the words Nārāyana with the adjectives 'Srünün' occurring in Duayam and in the words 'me' and 'I' occurring in the Charama śloka.
 It is in this way that they should be considered.
 Wbile doing so, one should thiok of His essential nature (svarīpa) as infinite jrāna and infinite bliss ever inseparable from His consort, Lakṣmī, who, in every form and in all situations, participates in all His actions.
 For there are many authoritative passages in support of this prescribed contemplation -

-“The Lord of the Universe is over with Lakṣmī in Vai. kunta, the world beyond” (Here the reference is to the Supreme Lord (Para) in Vaikunta.)
+“The Lord of the Universe is over with Lakṣmī in Vai. kunta, the world beyond” (Here the reference is to the Supreme Lord (Para) in Vaikuṇṭha.)

-“This 3Narayana is always with Sri -- Narayana whose abode is the ocean of milk.
-He has now come to the city of Madhura leaving His bed (Adisesha)" (The reference is here to the Vyüha) “Thou art the God Narayana, the spouse of Sri and hast the Chakra is Thy weapon and Thou art omnipresent".
+“This 3Narāyaṇa is always with Sri -- Narāyaṇa whose abode is the ocean of milk.
+He has now come to the city of Madhura leaving His bed (Adisesha)" (The reference is here to the Vyüha) “Thou art the God Narāyaṇa, the spouse of Sri and hast the Chakra is Thy weapon and Thou art omnipresent".
 (The refe rence is to the Vibhava or avatāra.)

 1. Harita Samhita 2.
-Lingapurana.
+Lingapurāṇa.
 3. Harivamsa: 113-62 4.
 Rāmayana: Yuddhakanda 120-13,

 34 CHAPTER